danushsingla/ai_analytics/README.md

 })();
 </script>

+Something to note for the tracker script: If you want to run the script directly into GTM you must add `<script></script>` at the beginning and end of the GTM tracker script.
+Right now, that isn't there.

 # To Do
 Reduce and organize the requests when they come into supabase (currently they just spam a bunch of requests - find out why)